-Figure f: Estimated percent depletion with approximate 95% asymptotic confidence intervals (dashed lines) for the base case assessment model.
+Figure f: Estimated fraction of unfished (percent depletion) with approximate 95% asymptotic confidence intervals (dashed lines) for the base case assessment model.

-160 Recruitment
+Recruitment

 Recruitment deviations were estimated from 1979-2018 (Figure g and Table c).
-There are estimates of very strong recruitment in 1991.
-Recruitment pulses were estimated for a number of other years including 1994-1995 and 2014-2015.
+There are estimates of very strong recruitment in 1991, with high recruitment pulses for a number of other years including 1994-1995 and 2014-2015.